veltzer/demos-linux/misc/system_tap/README.txt

 How to run the scripts
 ======================
-- The scripts here should be run using 'sudo'.
+- The scripts here should be run by a member of the 'stapusr' group.
+- Just as yourself to the three groups: 'stapusr', 'stapsys', 'stapdep'
 - They seem to fail in some way when they are not.
 - It does not suffice to add the user to the various '*stap*' groups.
 Here are my groups and sudo is still required: abel$ groups mark : mark adm dialout cdrom plugdev lpadmin admin sambashare stapdev stapusr stapsys
+- you also need to run have the service 'stap-server' running.
+	It cannot be run as root for security reasons.
+	So it has to be run as user: ???

 Finding scripts to run
 ======================